Thomasstycke/Thomasstycke.github.io/index.md

 <p style="text-align: justify; text-justify: inter-word;">
 If you were planning to celebrate New Year's Eve in San Francisco, it's crucial to know which areas might be safer than others.
-To provide insights, we investigated the top 7 locations where people gather to watch fireworks and mapped them out <a href="#ref1">Hindustan Times</a>.
+To provide insights, we investigated the top 7 locations where people gather to watch fireworks and mapped them out <a href="#ref1">[1]</a>.
 Our goal was to determine if these popular spots correlate with higher rates of assault incidents, as large crowds often attract incidents.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">
 Figure 2 shows a map of San Fransisco and its' ten police districts where each district is described with its count of recorded assault crimes per 10,000 residents.
-The information about residents in each district was gathered from [2].
+The information about residents in each district was gathered from <a href="#ref2">[2]</a>.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">
-Tenderloin emerges as the district with the highest recorded assaults per 10,000 residents, which aligns with its reputation as a high-crime neighborhood [3].
+Tenderloin emerges as the district with the highest recorded assaults per 10,000 residents, which aligns with its reputation as a high-crime neighborhood <a href="#ref3">[3]</a>.
 A closer look reveals that Tenderloin had a total of 88 recorded assault incidents, surpassing other districts such as Richmond, Taraval, Park, Ingleside, and Bayview.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">